-- Facilitate route planning and monitoring in areas not fully covered by the coastal series (e.g. offshore reefs, neighbouring countries and Antarctica). - Display maritime claims (EEZ and Continental Shelf limits). - Small scale ENC project is currently underway to update all overview and general usage ENC's AU130060, AU130090, AU130120, AU130150, AU160060, AU160090, AU160120 and AU160150 and encompassing AU2 cells.
+- Facilitate route planning and monitoring in areas not fully covered by the coastal series (e.g. offshore reefs, neighbouring countries and Antarctica). - Display maritime claims (EEZ and Continental Shelf limits). - Small scale ENC project is currently underway to update all overview and general usage ENC's New Editions of AU130090, AU130120, AU130150, AU160120 and AU160150 and encompassing AU2 cells have published in 2021.
+Remaining cells to complete include AU130060 AU160060, AU160090 and their encompassing AU2 cells.
+Phase 2 of the project will be to remediate INT Paper Charts in Region L.